giometrix/TableStorage.Abstractions.POCO/src/TableStorage.Abstractions.POCO.SecondaryIndexes/README.md

 IndexStore = new PocoTableStore<Employee, int, string>("IXTestEmployeeNameIndex", "UseDevelopmentStorage=true", e => e.CompanyId, e => e.Name);
 ```

 Next we tie them together by using `AddIndex()`.
 Indexes must be given a name so that you can specify which index to use when querying.
-Hete we name our index "Name."
+Here we name our index "Name."

 ```charp
 TableStore.AddIndex("Name", IndexStore);